Content Disclaimer

 Links : Home Index (Subjects) Contact StatsToDo

-Introduction Gaussian Binomial Negative Binomial Multinomial Ordinal Poisson
+Introduction Gaussian Binomial Multinomial Ordinal Poisson Negative Binomial

-A particular advantage of the models is that the algorithms can cope with a combination of factors (group names in text) and values (numerical data).
-This allows the models to be highly complex, providing the probability distribution of the data is known.
+A particular advantage of the models is that the algorithms can cope with a combination of factors (group names in text) and values (numerical data), as well as dependent variables from a variety of probability distributions.
+This allows the models to be highly complex, providing the probability distribution of the data is correctly assumed.

 Programs